-Cash provided by financing activities was \$594 for the year ended June 30, 2024 compared to cash used by financing activities of \$(255) for the same period in the prior year.
-The \$849 increase was due to the completion of the December Offering and lower required repayments of ACOA loans during the year.
+Cash used in financing activities was \$16 for the three months ended September 30, 2024 compared to \$56 for the same period last year.
+The \$40 reduction mainly came from the ACOA loan repayment.

-The nature of the Company's current business and the source of revenue from operations is the production and sale of Dream Water®'s sleep solution products and Delivra's pain relief consumer packaged goods.
-However, the Company's ability to continue in the normal course of operations is dependent on actions by management achieving profitable operations and raising additional capital.
-Management believes it will be able to raise capital as required in the long-term, but recognizes the risks attached thereto including, without limitation, risks due to changing market conditions.
+The nature of the Company's current business and the source of revenue from operations is the production and sale of Dream WaterTM's sleep aid products and Delivra's pain relief consumer packaged goods.
+However, the Company's ability to continue in the normal course of operations is dependent on actions by management achieving and maintaining profitable operations and raising additional capital when required.
+Management believes it will be able to raise capital as required in the long-term, but recognizes the risks attached thereto including without limitation, risks due to changing market conditions.
 Historically, the capital requirements of the Company have been met by offering securities of the Company and completing debt financings.
 Any equity offering will result in dilution to the ownership interests of the Company's shareholders and may result in the dilution to the value of such interests.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that it will be able to obtain adequate financing in the future or that the terms of such financing may be favourable to the Company.
 If adequate financing is not available when required, the Company may be required to delay, scale back, or eliminate various projects and programs, and may be unable to continue in operation.
 If the Company is unable to achieve and maintain profitable operations or raise additional funds it may require, it could have a material adverse effect on the Company's financial condition and future profitability.

-The Company incurred consolidated net profit of \$876 and a net loss of \$184 for the years ended June 30, 2024 and June 30, 2023, respectively.
-The Company had a positive operating cash flow of \$756 for the year ended June 30, 2024 and an accumulated deficit of \$169,162 as at June 30, 2024.
-The Company had a working capital surplus of \$5,684 as of June 30, 2024.
-Although net profit and operating cashflow conditions are favorable on a year over year basis, the ability of the Company to continue as a going concern is dependent upon generating profit through its operations and/or obtaining additional financing through the issuance of debt or equity.
+The Company incurred a consolidated net loss of \$406 and net profit of \$271 for the three months ended September 30, 2024 and September 30, 2023, respectively.
+The Company had a negative operating cash flow of \$354 for the three months ended September 30, 2024 and an accumulated deficit of \$169,640 as at September 30, 2024.
+The ability of the Company to continue as a going concern is dependent upon generating profit through its operations and/or obtaining additional financing through the issuance of debt or equity.
 If for any reason the Company is unable to continue as a going concern, then this could have an impact on the Company's ability to realize assets at their recognized values, in particular goodwill and other intangible assets, and to extinguish liabilities in the normal course of business at the amounts stated in the consolidated statements.